 - Skin & Hair Care Consultant

 Skin is a vital protective organ of our body.
 It helps our body in more ways than we probably know.
-It acts as a protective layer to all body organs, including heart, lungs, kidneys and muscles.
+It acts as a protective layer to all body organs, including the heart, lungs, kidneys, and muscles.
 Unless external factors cut or damage it, skin keeps away germs and dust, thereby, helping maintain the overall health of our body.